rpivo/react-automation-profiler-example-app/README.md

 `--averageOf` can be any number, but be aware that react-automation-profiler will run slower as this number increases.

-### Include the Mounting Phase for the Profiled Component
+### Including the Mount Phase for the Profiled Component

 Use `--includeMount` to include the mounting phase of the profiled component: